Uzair-Altaf/main/README.md

-Code i write bout some basic timed math quiz
+Code i write for some basic timed math quiz